coruzzilab/PhyloGeneious/README.md

 \# "-O" flag will remove all partitions that do not contain a sequence from the outgroup: perl $OID_HOME/bin/orth2matrix.pl -O

-The concatenated matrices can be recreated using the PhyloGeneious/bin/orth2matrix.pl script (e.g. to change the minimum cutoff of number of taxa per ortholog group to be included in concatenated matrix, or to exclude some of the taxa, etc. - see the script for more details)

 ### Disclamer: